hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 ## Interface

-The interface is created using [create-eth-app](https://github.com/PaulRBerg/create-eth-app).
+The interface for interacting with the contract is created using [create-eth-app](https://github.com/PaulRBerg/create-eth-app).
 The MetaMask browser extension is required for testing.

 By default, the application connects to the contract of the address specified in `net-emissions-token-network/interface/packages/contracts/src/addresses.js`, which is currently set to a contract deployed on the Goerli public Ethereum testnet.
 When interacting with the contract on Goerli, access to the owner private key is needed to register dealers via the interface, and new wallets can be created via MetaMask (be sure to fund newly created wallets with Goerli ETH via a faucet or transferring funds for gas fees).
 To instead connect to a local Ethereum network with Hardhat Network (which provides test accounts preloaded with Goerli ETH for gas fees), read *Starting the React application and connecting to local Hardhat Network*, otherwise, read the instructions below to connect via Goerli.

-### Installation and use

-- To install, clone this repository, navigate to the net-emissions-token-network/interface directory, and run `yarn install`
-- To run on your local environment, run `yarn react-app:start`
-- To build, run `yarn react-app:build`

 ### Starting the React application and connecting to Goerli testnet